We all want to discover how to live a happy life. I’ve been in pursuit of a happy life for as long as I can remember.

 We know this because other people are in the same circumstances as you, but they experience it differently.

-We have depressed billionaires, and tribal folk in the Amazon rainforest that are dancing with joy.
+On one hand, we have depressed billionaires.
+On the other, we have tribal folk in the Amazon rainforest that are dancing with joy.

 Almost every limit in our lives is set by ourselves.
-Most of the negative beliefs you have, you have learned from your parents, society, and friends.
+Most of your negative beliefs have been acquired from your parents, society, and friends.

 They can all be transcended.
 You can reclaim control by not taking your mind so seriously.